bassbeaver/gioc/readme.md

 For now all instantiated services are cached, so for the first call of `GetByAlias` or `GetByObject` service is instantiated and putted into cache and for every next call you will get service from cache.

+##### Dependency cycle detection

+It is important to avoid cycles in service dependencies.
+Container has CheckCycles() method to check dependency cycles.

+First returning parameter of CheckCycles() is a flag showing cycle presence: true for "no cycles", false for "cycles detected".

+Second returning parameter of CheckCycles() contains name of service with detected dependency cycle, if no cycles detected it is empty string.

+You can run this check manually or Container will run it automatically at first attempt of service retrieval.
+In case of automatic run panic will be thrown in case if cycle detected.

 ##### Examples:

 ###### Simple service with function factory